 The Belgian capital has for many years been one of our favourite places in the world to visit.
 We lovingly refer to it as “our Paris”, a smaller, lesser discovered and different version of its French counterpart.
 It’s got buckets of charm, sensational food and that continental capital city vibe without the extortionate price-tag that Paris dictates.

 If you want a low-key, walkable, cultural city with fantastic food, beautiful cafés and stunning art, architecture and sights, Brussels is your ticket.
-Devastatingly, the terrorist attacks of March 2016, as well as various extremist activities in small pockets of the city, have put a dark cloud over this fantastic city of late.
-We’re not discouraged from going back, and we hope with our top 10 tips you will find zero excuse not to explore the fantastic Belgian capital.
+Many have been discouraged from visiting the city due to the tragic events during 2016.
+However we are not discouraged from going back, and we hope with our top 10 tips you will find zero excuse not to explore the fantastic Belgian capital.

-Let’s get the touristy stuff out of the way first.
-While there are museums and stunning buildings throughout the city, on perhaps a quick weekend trip, you want to spot the most iconic sights while on your whistle-stop visit.
-The Manekin Pis fountain is one of the most popular attractions in Brussels.
-It is just a tiny statue of a kid having a piss located on the corner where Rue de l’Etuve and Rue du Chêne meet.
+Let’s get the touristy stuff out of the way, firstly.
+On a snappy two-day trip, you’ll want to tick off the most iconic sights whilst on your whistle-stop visit.
+The Manekin Pis fountain is one of the most popular attractions in Brussels, but is effectively just a tiny statue of a kid having a piss located on the corner where Rue de l’Etuve and Rue du Chêne meet.
 Note: Emphasis on ‘tiny statue’ – people always comment on how much smaller in real life it is!
-Thousands of tourists flock to this weekly as it’s a symbol of the national humour – Bruxellois don’t take themselves too seriously!
-It’s above ground at a height, so it’s completely possible to walk past and miss it.
+Thousands of tourists flock to this weekly as it’s a symbol of the national humour – The Bruxellois don’t take themselves too seriously!
+It’s above ground at a height, so it’s entirely possible to walk right by it and miss it.
 Sporting a wardrobe of over 900 suits, you may get to spy him in one of his spiffing outfits – the full collection is housed in the nearby city Museum at Grand Place.
 They’re changed 23 times throughout the year, to mark different occasions or just to showcase one of the donated designs that have been submitted.

 For dog lovers, you just have to check out Het Zinneke (Zinneke Pis), which is a dog having a wee against a pole on the other side of the main thoroughfare of Bourse close to the fashion district.
 Annoyingly, he’s been tarnished with graffiti a few times but it’s nice to see, and is in an area of great vintage stores and independent coffee shops, including AM Sweet.